CartoDB/workflows-extension-a5/components/a5_celltoboundary/doc/README.md

 ## Output

-The component adds a new column containing BigQuery geography objects representing the A5 cell boundaries.
-Each boundary is converted from the A5 cell identifier to a proper geography object that can be used directly for spatial operations.
+The component adds a new column containing WKT (Well-Known Text) strings representing the A5 cell boundaries.
+Each boundary is converted from the A5 cell identifier to WKT format that can be used with spatial functions like ST_GEOGFROMTEXT.

 ## Example